The prevalence of FGM in women aged 15–49 is 37.5%.

 There is little difference between the FGM prevalence in urban (43%) and rural (42%) areas.
 Women with no formal or only basic educations are more likely to have had FGM (55%) than women with secondary or higher levels of education (33%).

 Women in the lowest wealth quintile are more likely to have been cut (57%) than those in the highest wealth quintile (26%).

 86.1% of women have heard of FGM.
-Although the last MICS survey stated that 83.6% of women believe that FGM should be stopped, attitudes appear to vary: there is greater support for the practice among those with lower levels of education.
+Although the last MICS survey stated that 93.6% of women who have heard of FGM believe it should be stopped, attitudes appear to vary: there is greater support for the practice among those with lower levels of education.
 In the majority of cases, it is reported that mothers make the decisions around FGM, and in more than half of cases religion is cited as the reason for the practice.